Hennessey Performance Engineering: Hennessey Venom F5

 The Hennessey Venom F5, successor to the Venom GT, was unveiled at the SEMA Show in Las Vegas, Nevada, on November 1, 2017, with high expectations of its intended world-beating speed record, having a projected 2.0 second 0-60 mph acceleration time and 301 mph top speed.

 The Venom F5 features a bespoke proprietary 6.6-liter twin-turbocharged V8 engine, making this the company's first in-house engine.
 It is rated at 1817 hp and 1193 lbft of torque.
 Pennzoil and Shell are partners with Hennessey for the project to help reach the 300 mph top speed mark.
 The top speed is claimed to be 301 mph through a V-MAX speed-tracking system.
 Hennessey predicts the car can accelerate from 0-300 km/h in a time of under 10 seconds and 0-400 km/h in a time of under 20 seconds.
 Only 24 will be built with each car costing US$1.6 million.

 VelociRaptor SUV/Off-Road Truck

 The Hennessey VelociRaptor SUV is a luxury off-road full-size SUV modified from the Ford SVT Raptor.
 The SUV is limited to 30 produced a year, however since its introduction over 400 versions have been made.
 It uses the same engine Ford uses for the pickup truck version.
 The second generation version is a Luxury off-road heavy-duty SUV modified from the 2015 Ford Super Duty Lariat Version, with design cues from the Ford Excursion.

 As of 2015, the first generation model has been discontinued.
 In 2018 the Hennessey Ford VelociRaptor 6×6 option was made available, with a 30-inch extended frame and extra axle for a total of six driven wheels.

+The Hennessey VelociRaptor is offered in two main variants: